-WHY PLANTING TREES IN THE FALL IS BEST…
+TREE PLANTING IN THE FALL IS BEST

 When a tree is planted, it immediately must get to work restoring and generating new roots.
-Planting in the spring, when trees are subsequently trying to make new leaves, can impede and diminish the odds of success.
+Tree planting in the spring, when trees are subsequently trying to make new leaves, can impede and diminish the odds of success.
 Trying to grow both leaves and roots at the same time is strenuous for the plant.
-However, planting trees in the fall allows the plant to establish new root structure without needing to produce leaves at the same time.
+However, planting trees in the fall allows the plant to establish a new root structure without needing to produce leaves at the same time.
 Additionally, if there are fewer leaves on the tree, less water is required for the tree to intake.
 While growing roots still requires water, it is a much smaller amount compared to that of what leaves require.
-Fall planting allows the tree to develop its root structure before needing to make leaves.
+Fall tree planting allows the tree to develop its root structure before needing to make leaves.
 Additionally, the soil temperature is typically cooler, thus encouraging stronger root growth and less evaporation.
 The stronger the root system, the better developed the plant will be for next spring as it begins to yield more top growth.
-Rate and duration of the seasons changing is not always predictable, some spring seasons pass slowly, whereas others immediately change from cold, wet weather to a hot, dry summer.
+The rate and duration of the seasons changing are not always predictable, some spring seasons pass slowly, whereas others immediately change from cold, wet weather to a hot, dry summer.
 The onset of these conditions too rapidly can prove extremely stressful for newly-planted trees.
 Moreover, trees, perennials and many shrubs simply transition and adjust better when transplanted during cooler weather.

 Q. Is the onset of frost going to kill my newly-planted tree when transplanting from a container?

 A. Southern Oregon is located in USDA plant hardiness zone 8b, Northern California is zone 9b and the Klamath Basin is zone 6b to zone 7a.
 Trees in zones 6-9 will not suffer damage from frost.
 It is okay for the top growth, and even the leaves to freeze over.
 The only time freezing would be a concern is if the ground became so cold the roots froze, however as mentioned before, generally zones 6-9 are not susceptible to this type of deep-freeze environment.
 In addition, citrus and avocado trees are exceptions in these zones and do need some sort of frost protection.
 For smaller trees, a frost cloth can be draped over the canopy and removed in the morning.
 For larger, more mature trees, the cloth can be wrapped around the trunk and left on over the winter.
 Trees can be extremely hardy—even when damaged from frost—many of the damaged limbs still have living tissue that will recover given time.
-Talk with your Grange Garden Expert to discuss what options are available for frost protection if you believe your tree is at risk.
+Talk with a Grange Co-op Garden Expert to discuss what options are available for frost protection if you believe your tree is at risk.

 Q. Should I remove top growth when transplanting?